Sixers-Magic: second half thread

-Filed under: Game Coverage Sixers-Magic: second half thread By Dave Early@DavidEarly Jan 30, 2023, 8:15pm EST / new Share this story Share this on Facebook Share this on Twitter Share All sharing options Share All sharing options for: Sixers-Magic: second half thread Reddit Pocket Flipboard Email Game Details Who: Philadelphia 76ers vs. Orlando Magic When: Jan, 30th, 7:00 pm ET Where: The Wells Fargo Center, Philadelphia, PA Watch: NBC Philadelphia Radio: 97.5 The Fanatic Follow: @LibertyBallers More From Liberty Ballers Sixers Bell Ringer: How ‘bout those Eagles Sixers’ win streak ends in ugly fashion with ugly loss to Magic Sixers-Magic: first half thread SB Nation Reacts: Sixers fans encouraged by Maxey’s adjustment to bench during winning streak Durant defends Claxton after Harrell’s apparent slight: ‘give somebody some credit, it ain’t that hard’ Sixers top NBA Power Rankings for first time this season Loading comments...
+Filed under: Sixers-Magic: second half thread By Dave Early@DavidEarly Feb 1, 2023, 8:15pm EST / new Share this story Share this on Facebook Share this on Twitter Share All sharing options Share All sharing options for: Sixers-Magic: second half thread Reddit Pocket Flipboard Email Game Details Who: Philadelphia 76ers vs. Orlando Magic When: 7 p.m.
+EST Where: Wells Fargo Center, Philadelphia, PA Watch: NBC Sports Philadelphia Radio: 97.5 The Fanatic Follow: @LibertyBallers More From Liberty Ballers Sixers-Magic: first half thread Wednesday doubleheader: Tatum vs. Kyrie ensures at least one loser; then CP3 vs. Dejounte and Trae Surprising Sixers on the trade block?
+Latest reports and intel on Sixers’ ‘two-way’ and ‘backup five’ needs Report: Matisse Thybulle linked to Golden State Warriors Sixers look to get back in win column vs. Magic after Monday’s collapse TDDF: The Eagles are in the Super Bowl!
+Loading comments...

 Loading comments...